Travelers, cargo stranded as airports, rails assess damage

 "None of it is life-threatening corporately, but it is significant," he said.

-Boyd said Delta Air Lines, JetBlue and United would be among the carriers hardest hit financially.
-He said AMR Corp's American Airlines operates 25 percent of JFK flights.
+Boyd said Delta Air Lines, JetBlue and United would be among the carriers taking the hardest financial hit.
+He added that AMR Corp's American Airlines operates 25 percent of the flights at JFK.

 "From the airline perspective, closing your major hubs for several days is worth of a lot of revenue," said Carter Leake, an analyst at BB&T Capital Markets in Richmond, Virginia.

-Airlines have high fixed costs and the loss of revenue would likely lower profits, he said.
+Airlines have high fixed costs and the loss of revenue would likely lower profits, he added.

 Philadelphia's airport did not close but Monday flights were canceled.
-"We had no damage to the facility, we had no flooding, so we were very fortunate," spokeswoman Victoria Lupica said.
+"We had no damage to the facility, we had no flooding so we were very fortunate," airport spokeswoman Victoria Lupica said on Tuesday.

-Germany's Lufthansa has an inbound and outbound flight, and cargo carriers have resumed some flights, she said.
+Germany's Lufthansa has an inbound and outbound flight, and cargo carriers have resumed some operations, she said.

 Delta Air Lines said it resumed flights to Philadelphia on Tuesday afternoon.

-Atlantic City's airport was closed except for military flights.
-Spirit Airlines, the main commercial carrier there, may resume some service later on Tuesday, said South Jersey Transportation Authority spokesman Kevin Rehmann.
+Atlantic City's airport was closed except for military flights, but Spirit Airlines, the main commercial carrier there, may resume some service later on Tuesday, said Kevin Rehmann, a spokesman for the South Jersey Transportation Authority.

+The area was hard hit as the hurricane came ashore Monday night.
+"The water is receding but it left behind lots of debris and mud and dirt," he said.

-(Additional reporting by Dan Burns,; Nick Zieminksi and Emily Stephenson; Writing by Alwyn Scott; Editing by Phil Berlowitz and Paul Tait)
+(Additional reporting by Nick Zieminksi and Emily Stephenson; Writing by Alwyn Scott; Editing by Phil Berlowitz)

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.